oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Pointer is a type option ([Table 3-2](#table-3-2-type-options)) that produces an Enumerated type containing JSON Pointer strings.
 In this example, Catalog field "a" is a single type and field "b" is designated as a collection of types by the "dir" option.
-As a result, the "Paths" type, maintained by hand or generated with the Pointer extension, lists the valid identifiers for mambers of a category, e.g., "Items":
+As a result, the "Paths" type, maintained by hand or generated with the Pointer extension, lists the valid identifiers for members of a category:

     Paths = Enumerated {
         1 a,                    // Item 1
         2 b/foo,                // Item 2
         3 b/bar                 // Item 3
     }

-This can be used when an application 1) has a logical category of types, 2) defines those types in multiple locations, and 3) needs an identifier for each member of the category.
+This can be used when an application 1) has a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs an identifier that can be used to reference each member of the category.

 The structure of a "Catalog" value is not affected by this extension.
 Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths or